hanbincho/clinical-sensor-scoring/doc/software_design.md

 >
 >> ### Component design
 >> #### Components for `Import/export machine learning model` use case
->> * Storage for imported machine learnong models and their outputs.
+>> * Functionality to import custom machine learning models.
->> * User interface to present summary data of the performance of user-defined models.
+>> * User interface to summarize outputs such as images/plots of performance of used models and time-series data.
 >>
->> #### Components for `Hypaparemeter tuning` use case
+>> #### Components for `Hyperparemeter tuning` use case
->> * Database with values of hyperparameters
+>> * Take in particular hyperparameter values from user.
->> * Storage for model performance during hyperparameter tuning.
+>> * Specific hyperparameter values are used for model training and prediction.
->> * User interface to describe model performance using each hyperparameter.
+>> * User interface to describe model performance after specific set of hyperparameters..
 >>
 >> #### Components for `Serve trained models` use case.
 >> * Pipeline for transmiting model results to `ML Scientist`.